kubedb/cli/docs/guides/memcached/monitoring/using-coreos-prometheus-operator.md

 # Monitoring Memcached Using CoreOS Prometheus Operator

 CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to use CoreOS Prometheus operator to monitor Memcached database deployed with KubeDB.
+This tutorial will show you how to use CoreOS Prometheus operator to monitor Memcached server deployed with KubeDB.

 ## Before You Begin